Competitive prices for top quality

 Blossom drop can be caused by stress factors such as extreme temperatures (too hot or too cold), too much or too little water.

 Absolutely!
-There are several varieties that grow compactly and are ideal for pots.
+There are several varieties that grow compactly and are extremely suitable for pot cultivation.

-They thrive in pots of at least 15–20 liters with good drainage.
-Perfect for a balcony or patio.
+They do very well in pots of at least 15–20 liters with good drainage.
+Perfect for a balcony or terrace.